eprintsug/eprints-vagrant/README.md

 + Install VirtualBox
 + Install Vagrant
 + clone eprints-vagrant repo
-    + By default the Vagrant file defines a private network with IP of 192.168.33.100
 + change directory to eprints-vagrant
 + run "vagrant up" to create the box and provision
 + run "vagrant ssh" to finish MySQL and EPrints setup